Social learning moderates the tradeoffs between efficiency, stability, and equity in group foraging: Group size

 \section{Group size}

 After testing the case of 10 agents searching for the targets with the same distribution as that in Fig. \ref{fig:2}, we can see that the optimal $\rho$ still exists, and it corresponds to the maximal time ratios of exploitation.
 However, the shape of efficiency curves are flatter compared to cases with 50 agents in the main text.
 This occurs because the smaller number of agents limits the maximum instantaneous efficiency that can be achieved by social learning and the following targeted walk, thereby diminishing the advantages of collective search.
 As a result, the efficiency curves the efficiency curves show less variation and are less dependent on $\rho$.
 This suggests that the model is more effective for larger groups.
 The group size constraint on instantaneous efficiency also leads agents to use a larger $\rho$ to attract more peers to achieve higher instantaneous efficiency, which, in turn, increases the optimal $\rho$.
-Additional videos are available at https://www.youtube.com/playlist?list=PLgRFM9nAjJRwoZvCGBAdCIE-BYNgPmSuV.